bpype/blender-studio-pipeline/scripts-blender/addons/asset_pipeline/README.md

 }

 ```

+## Default Ownership & Auto Surrender
+The `default owner` value describes the preferred owner of a given data type.
+The default owner is used only if the current work file contains that task layer, otherwise a local task layer owner is used.

+The `auto_surrender` value if set to True will automatically surrender the data type when it is initialized when the `default_owner` is not found.
+This is useful to ensure a task layer  needs to own all instances of a given data type (e.g. Shading Task Layer wants to own all Materials so all other task layers will automatically surrender their Materials).

+If the `default_owner` is not local to the current file and the `auto_surrender` value is set to False, the data type will be owned by the local task layer owner, and will not be surrendered.

 ## Hooks
 Hooks are used to add custom functionality to the asset pipeline.
 Hooks are optional.
 The hooks are defined in a python file.
 There are two types of Hooks, Production Level and Asset Level.
 Production Hooks are used globally on all assets.
 Asset Hooks are used only on a specific asset.